shencangsheng/View-Elasticsearch/README.md

 ## Building from source

-uses `bash install.sh` for its build system.
+uses `bash run.sh` for its build system.